Shadeeb-Hossain/Digital-Signal-Processing/README.md

-**Designing a Filter to reduce noise**
+**Designing a Filter to reduce noise in an audio file**

 ----------------------------------------------------------

 **Folder: K-means Filter**

-K-means moving average filter is used to reduce random noise in a signal.
+K-means moving average filter is used to reduce random noise in an audio file.

 The following Github Repository contains the (i) Matlab code (ii) noisy signal and (iii) filtered signal using K-means moving average filter.